 Avoid the health risks caused by untreated sleep apnea and live a longer, healthier, more enjoyable life.

 We are the ONLY dentist in Genesee County to have the QUALIFIED DENTIST DESIGNATION established by the American Academy of Dental Sleep Medicine.

-Dr. Mark Williamson has been practicing dentistry in Flushing for more than 30 years.
+Dr. Mark Williamson has been practicing dentistry in Clio for more than 30 years.
 He is a member of The American Dental Association (ADA), Michigan Dental Association (MDA) and the American Academy of Dental Sleep Medicine (AADSM).
 For the last few years, Dr. Williamson has changed his focus from practicing traditional dentistry to treating patients who suffer from Obstructive Sleep Apnea (OSA).